LaurenceHowe/Between-spouse/README.md

 # Between-spouse

-R code for simulations contained in:
+R code for simulations contained in "Assortative m ating and within-spouse pair comparisons"